-This summary of potential control technologies (Figure 23) was developed by the Healthy Forests and Rangelands project administered by the U.S. Departments of Interior and Agriculture using data from the Northeast States for Coordinated Air Use Management (NESCAUM), an association of state air quality agencies.
+This summary of potential control technologies shown in Table 16 was developed by the Healthy Forests and Rangelands project administered by the U.S. Departments of Interior and Agriculture using data from the Northeast States for Coordinated Air Use Management (NESCAUM), an association of state air quality agencies.